dolliars/heyheather/_posts/2019-04-29-persistent.md

 Okay, so basically what this means is "persistent" should always be false unless you are acting on one of the possible status of HTTP requests.
-I wonder what proportion of extensions use `"persistant": true`?
+I wonder what proportion of extensions use `"persistent": true`?
 If it's generally set to `false`, would it make sense to have that set as default and just require it to be specified when `true`?
 At this point, I don't think Google would change it.
 I think it would be considered a MAJOR change for the version.
 Unless it's